Profile: Kibble (KB7TIB)

 Personal background

-Retired from US military service.
-I'm currently working for a major arena in Phoenix, AZ.
+Born in 1950 and retired from US military service.
+I'm currently working for a major sports arena in Phoenix, AZ.
 Amateur radio operation is a hobby.
 I'm running the SETI@home program after being introduced to it by another ham.

 Thoughts about SETI and SETI@home